Healthy Hearing holiday gift guide

 - Vibrating alarm clock.
 Do you have a sleepy head in your household who has trouble hearing the alarm clock?
 Buy them one with an extra loud sound and bed shaker.
 Online costs range from $18-$40.

 - Sound Bar TV speaker with hearing aid technology: Even those with normal hearing can use a little help separating conversation from distracting background noise.
-That’s the premise behind the AccuVoice AV200, a sound bar television speaker which uses hearing aid technology to lift voices from the background noise to make them crystal clear. $200
+That’s the premise behind the AccuVoice AV200, a sound bar television speaker which uses hearing aid technology to lift voices from the background noise to make them crystal clear.
+This device is $200.

 A good book is always in season.
 Here are a few Healthy Hearing picks for those who have hearing loss as well as for those who want to understand more about their hearing health.